 Screening: The Living

-A dramatic thriller about a young man who hires and ex-con to kill his sister’s abusive husband.
+A dramatic thriller about a young man who hires an ex-con to kill his sister’s abusive husband.
 It stars Fran Kranz (Cabin in the Woods), Jocelin Donahue (House of the Devil), Kenny Wormald (Footloose), Chris Mulkey (Captain Philips) and Joelle Carter (Justified).
-The film won “Best Dramatic Feature” at the Manhattan Film Festival, won the “Stubbornly Independent Award” at the Tallgrass Film Festival, was in the offical selection of the Austin Film Festival and the Las Vegas Film Festival and screened during The Tribecca Film Festival and the Woodswhole Film Festival.
+The film won “Best Dramatic Feature” at the Manhattan Film Festival, won the “Stubbornly Independent Award” at the Tallgrass Film Festival, was in the official selection of the Austin Film Festival and the Las Vegas Film Festival and screened during The Tribeca Film Festival and the Woods Hole Film Festival.